Why you hate your husband during pregnancy (and why it’s okay)

 If you’ve ever googled ‘is it normal to hate your husband during pregnancy’ at 2am – welcome, you’re in the right place.

-In this post, I’ll share why it happens and a few proven tips to make your husband a little less… irritating.
+In this post, I’ll share why you can’t stand your husband right now, and what actually helps make him a little less… irritating.

 Why you hate your husband during pregnancy: the real reasons

-Okay, let’s be honest – pregnancy is basically a full-time job.
+Let’s be honest – pregnancy is basically a full time job.

 Well, actually more like a 24/7 job.